graph LR

 From Annotations to INFLUENCE

-The annotations documented above — indicators, entities, and context markers — are the inputs to a deterministic computation that produces the final INFLUENCE value I \in [-1, +1].
 In brief: entity identification follows the indicator’s syntactic projection pattern, polarity is determined by indicator class and negation markers, and salience is computed through a cascading hierarchy of morphological, determiner, and syntactic markers.

 For the full formal specification — including the cascade rules, coordination normalization, and worked examples — see Tuple Construction.